 There are those who will go out of their way to tell you (loudly) that you cannot possibly create a great, smoky brisket in a home oven.
 They will extol (also loudly) that you cannot get the flavor or texture of smoked brisket without a specialized smoker or pit.
 These people will then usually go on to mock (very loudly) what has come to be known as Faux-B-Que as the greatest evil to ever be foisted upon the world of Barbecue, and that an oven smoked brisket is, even if done well, never going to be anything close to BBQ.

 Sadly, in as much as I know and love some of these people, they are terribly, horribly wrong.

 True, there is no way that I have found to get an exact duplicate of a slow smoked brisket without smoke… A lot of it… Over long periods of time.
 And an oven smoked brisket will never be exactly like its smoked counterparts.
-You can however, come very close in terms of flavor and have an almost identical texture though, all without owning a smoker of your own.
+You can however, come very close in terms of flavor and have an almost identical texture, all without owning a smoker of your own.
 This is Faux-B-Que at its best, and it has passed the test in a home full of regular eaters of real pit smoked meats.
 If it gets their seal of approval, it will pass muster for your guests as well.

 While I will not under any circumstances call this barbecue, I swear to you that it is absolutely, utterly and completely succulent and delicious.
-If you like beef, you’ll love this.
+If you like beef, you’ll love this oven smoked brisket.
 I promise you that.

 Let’s get on with it, shall we?